 Tuesday, January 20, 2015

-This was the book available at the second-hand bookstore Gibert Jeune then; other schoolbooks may not have made as flagrant mistakes, but since the national programs are all the same, they would have had the same point of view.
+Other schoolbooks may not have made as flagrant mistakes, but French national programs have the same point of view.

 La Commune (1871)

-• Pointless erudition: "Provisional Chief of the executive power:" No explanation is given for the clumsy title * in quotes, which takes up more than a full line in the short text.
+• Pointless erudition: "Provisional Chief of the executive power:" No explanation is given for the clumsy title,* which takes up more than a full line in the short text.

 * It left the form of government open, in hopes of restoring monarchy later.